sonalsatpute/workstation-setup/README.md

 - `:wq` - Traditional save and quit
 - `ZZ` - Quick save and quit (in normal mode)

-## 📝 What Gets Installed
+## 📝 What Gets Installed (Linux)

-The `setup.sh` script will:
+The `setup.sh all` command on Linux will:
-1. Update system packages
+1. Update system packages (apt)
 2. Install essential development tools
 3. Install and configure Oh My Zsh
 4. Install zsh plugins (autosuggestions, syntax-highlighting)
 5. Create symbolic links to your config files
-6. Set zsh as your default shell
+6. Set zsh as your default shell (if not already)
 7. Backup any existing config files to `*.backup`

+For other platforms, the installation process will be adapted to use platform-native tools.

-## �� Troubleshooting
+## 🔧 Troubleshooting

+### All Platforms

 **Shell didn't change to zsh?**
 ```bash